Awakening to a New Worldview

 The Hylozoic Contribution

 The question now becomes: how does one's worldview coexist with the human organism?
-Well, we need to expand our knowledge by adding the Hylozoic mental system, which adds essential knowledge:
+Well, we need to expand our knowledge by adding the hylozoic mental system, found in the lessons from 2,700 years ago, shared by the famous Greek mathematician/scientist, Pythagoras, which gives us the essential knowledge most humans ignore:

 1. Levels of Being Human: